News & Events

-As of July 31st, 2012, we have detected 16 mortality events.
-At least 14 of these 16 events were due to predation.
+As of February 1st, 2014, we have detected 17 mortality events.
+At least 15 of these 17 events were due to predation.
 In two cases, we did not receive enough data to determine the likely cause of mortality.
-In three cases the data suggests that the animals died by predation from Pacific sleeper sharks.
+In fourcases the data suggests that the animals died by predation from Pacific sleeper sharks.

 This map of mortalities is based on satellite locations from the Life History Transmitter.
 Each dot indicates a place where a juvenile Steller sea lion has died.
 The red dots indicate Steller sea lions that have died due to predation, likely from transient killer whales.
 The blue dots also indicate sea lions that have died from predation, but in this case most likely by Pacific sleeper sharks.
 The white dots indicate insufficient information to determine a cause of death.

 For more information, see the "Map of Mortalities" page under 'What Are We Learning?'.

 publication resulting from the LHX tag project was published today

 in the online Open Access journal PLoS

 ONE.
 The paper presents a new population model that analyzes how predation